The Brimstone Monster: Battling Diabetic Neuropathy

 The pancreas may function within normal parameters, but for some biochemical reason, the insulin does not metabolize the glucose into energy for the cells.
 It is as if all the employees of the Company of Pancreas is on strike.
 Everyone is there, but no one is working!

 I say ARTIFICIAL intervention because there are natural things that SOME, NOT ALL, people can do to avoid unnatural intervention of the system.
-Diabetes is a manageable disorder if strict adherence to glucose or sugar levels in the blood are maintained--between 80 and 120 mg.
-This is done by diet and exercise, medications, machine monitoring of glucose levels and a regular doctor visit to assess health.
+Diabetes is a manageable disorder if strict adherence to glucose or sugar levels in the blood is maintained--between 80 and 120 mg.
+Blood sugar control is managed by diet and exercise, medications, machine monitoring of glucose levels, and visits to a doctor who assesses the patient's health.
 It is a team effort between Health Workers and the Patient.

 My Brimstone Monster